hunterraffety/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-### The document object model represents a list of nodes inside of the HTML structure that allows developers to create rich, interactive, and unique user experiences.
+### The document object model represents a list of nodes inside of the HTML structure (exceptionally similar to a tree, in the nature of it's structure) that allows developers to create rich, interactive, and unique user experiences.

 2. What is an event?